Feel over the moon at one of Tucson’s newest curated lifestyle shops 🌙

 All in the family 💗

 Senese grew up in a family of shop owners in her home state of Minnesota.
-Her mom, MaryAnne, owned several shops, such as a prom dress and special occasion shop, at the Mall of America.
+Her mom, MaryAnne, owned several shops, like one for prom dresses and special occasions, at the Mall of America.

 The shops were a family affair where everyone helped out, including Senese and her brother.